Adaptive Playa Shirt

 - Don’t order a size bigger unless you really need to

-Easy and breezy, that's what this pineapple print shirt up is all about.
-VELCRO Brand front closure designed for ease of dressing.
-Great layered over a tee or worn by itself, it's the best way to add a beachy flair to any look
+Easy and breezy, that's what this plaid button up is all about.
+Layer over a tee or worn by itself, it's the best way to add a beachy flair to any look

 NOTE: For Adaptive sizing, please refer to the Adaptive Size Chart/Fit Guide before ordering.